sum427/Marketing-Campaign-Performance-Powerbi/README.md

 ## Key Features of the Dashboard

+Note: The ROI, CTR and Conversion Rate values used in the dashboard are calculated as averages across channels and time periods.
+This approach was chosen to simplify comparison, reduce volatility from outliers and present a clearer view of overall performance trends.

 ###  1. Channel Overview
-- Comparison of ROI and CTR across marketing channels
+- Comparison of average ROI and Average CTR across marketing channels
 - Summary table of channel metrics
 - Key Insights: Identifies most efficient channels, performance variability